navisingh/NSUrlConnectionWithBlocks/README.md

 Provide your blocks, and call
 [connection start];

-//The following methods make it even easier.
-//  You don't even need to call start.
+The following class methods make it even easier.
+You don't even need to call start.

 + (NSURLConnection *)asyncConnectionWithRequest:(NSURLRequest *)request
                    completionBlock:(NSURLConnectionCompletionBlock)completionBlock